liaison/toll-parking/README.md

 ![architecture](./doc/architecture.png)

 As illustrated above, the architecture is rather intuitive, where mostly the Spring Boot framework does the heavy-lifting.
-To manage the data that is associating with the parking, we branch a SQL database (_i.e._ [h2db](https://www.h2database.com/html/main.html)) in the backend.
+To manage the data that is associating with the parking, we attach a SQL database (_i.e._ [h2db](https://www.h2database.com/html/main.html)) in the backend.
 It consists of three tables, namely **Slot**, **Reservation** and **Billing**, which corresponds to three different entities as indicated by their names.

 We list the attributes and their types in each table as follows: